PEORIA, Ariz. — Let there be no doubt, if it ever existed, Justin Smoak is the Mariners’ first baseman.

 “The No. 3 hitter, Cano,” McClendon said in his slow, steady cadence.
 “The No. 1 starter, Felix.
 Our third baseman is Seager.
 My catcher is Zunino, and my first baseman is Smoak.”

-Robinson Cano and Felix Hernandez?
+Go ahead and process that for yourself: Robinson Cano, and Felix Hernandez?
 Of course.
 Kyle Seager and Mike Zunino?
 Check.
-And Justin Smoak
+And Justin Smoak…wait.
+Justin Smoak?

 “I had a couple of talks with (McClendon) over the winter,” Smoak said.
 “I knew if I came out here and did what I’m capable of doing, and work hard, I’d have no worries.”